-The Historical Archive of IPP (Central Archive)
+The Central Archive of IPP

-The Historical Archive is kept in the administration at the Garching site.
+The Central Archive is kept in the administration at the Garching site.
 It is divided by content and location between the archive of the science administration (building H1) and the archive of scientists' bequests and scientific publications (building D2).

-The Historical Archive keeps old files and documents that are no longer needed for business purposes, but are so important (in a historical, scientific, legal or administrative respect) that they must be permanently stored.
+The Central Archive keeps old files and documents that are no longer needed for business purposes, but are so important (in a historical, scientific, legal or administrative respect) that they must be permanently stored.

 The archive of the science administration is organised in 7 main categories: